Meridian Logo White 480x107

 FedRAMP 20x is a modernization initiative intended to streamline and scale authorization through updated processes, more automation-forward evidence handling, and clearer ongoing validation.
 For buyers, that does not lower the bar for security.
 It signals a model that is more transparent, more current, and increasingly built around accessible authorization data and operational maturity.

-Start with the Buyer's Guide to align internal stakeholders around evaluation criteria, procurement questions, and vendor requirements.
+Start with the Readiness Guide to align internal stakeholders around evaluation criteria, procurement questions, and vendor requirements.
 If your IT or security teams are already involved, a FedRAMP-focused demo can help clarify next steps and scope questions faster.

 Footer Compliance Note